xarkenz/name/README.md

  - nodejs
  - rust

-## Common Problems
+#### Common Problems

-In its current state, NAME will not function unless `npm run build` has been executed in the `name-ext` directory.
+In its current state, when building from source, NAME will not function unless `npm run build` has been executed in the `name-ext` directory.

+## Test Files

+Some test files have been included.
+You can find them in [test files](test_files.md).